1. Main points

 Labour Force Survey reweighting and revisions to total and private sector employment estimates

-The new reweighted LFS estimates incorporate our latest estimates of the size and composition of the UK population, improving the representativeness of our LFS estimates.
-Given time constraints, we have only been able to reweight LFS data from July to September 2022 onwards.
-Therefore, this reweighting exercise creates a discontinuity between the June 2022 and September 2022 non-seasonally adjusted UK and regional series where there will be a step change in LFS estimates.
-However, we have modelled the seasonally adjusted UK levels of employment back to June to August 2011, to ensure that headline levels of total and private sector employment can be assessed without a discontinuity.
+The reweighting exercise created a discontinuity in the non-seasonally adjusted UK and regional private sector series between June 2022 and September 2022.
+Users should take this discontinuity into consideration when looking at long-term movements in the series.
+However, we modelled the seasonally adjusted UK levels of total employment back to June to August 2011, to ensure that headline levels of total and private sector employment can be assessed without a discontinuity.

 Reclassification of further education institutions in England